YuvalSh1233/MScProjects/README.md

 - **Count-min Sketch:** Developed and evaluated the Count-min sketch probabilistic data structure, serving as a frequency table of events in a stream of data.

 ### Comparative Analysis of Dimension Reduction Algorithms (Work in Progress)
-Conducted a comprehensive comparison of dimensionality reduction algorithms on the CIFAR-10 dataset, focusing on enhancing accuracy and execution efficiency.
+Conducted a comprehensive comparison of dimensionality reduction algorithms on the `CIFAR-10` dataset, focusing on enhancing accuracy and execution efficiency.
 The algorithms include PCA, Johnson-Lindenstrauss, and Autoencoders.

 ## Signal Processing for Artificial Intelligence in Audio Applications <a name="signal-processing-for-artificial-intelligence-in-audio-applications"></a>

 ### Speaker-Noise Separation with Wav U-Net
-'Investigated' transfer learning techniques using pre-trained Wav U-Net models for separating speakers from noise in audio recordings, with a specific focus on musical instrument separation.
+Investigated transfer learning techniques using pre-trained `Wav U-Net` models for separating speakers from noise in audio recordings, with a specific focus on musical instrument separation.